Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Stochastic dominance under background uncertainty

 \section{Stochastic dominance under background uncertainty}

-This section describes the general phenomenon of background uncertainty generating new stochastic dominance relations among options, and states two central results.
-The first, which I call the Upper Bound Theorem, gives a sufficient condition for stochastic dominance in the presence of background uncertainty: In effect, for any option $O$, it establishes an upper bound in the partial ordering $\sd$ on the set of options to which $O$ may be permissibly preferred (i.e., the set of options that do not stochastically dominate $O$).
-The second result, which I call the Lower Bound Theorem, gives a necessary condition for stochastic dominance: It establishes a lower bound in $\sd$ on the the set of options that stochastically dominate $O$.
-The first result shows that, under sufficient background uncertainty, options whose simple prospects are expectationally best will eventually come to stochastically dominate their alternatives.
-The second result shows that, when the expectational superiority of an option depends on minuscule probabilities of astronomical payoffs, it requires much more background uncertainty to achieve stochastic dominance, so that SDTR is more permissive in more Pascalian choice situations.
+This section describes the general phenomenon of background uncertainty generating stochastic dominance and states two central results, establishing respectively a sufficient and a necessary condition for stochastic dominance under background uncertainty.
+The first result shows that, if $O$'s simple prospect is expectationally superior to $P$'s, then under sufficient background uncertainty, $O$ will stochastically dominate $P$.
+The second result shows that, when the balance of expectations depends on minuscule probabilities of astronomical payoffs, much greater background uncertainty is needed to generate stochastic dominance, so that SDTR is more permissive in more Pascalian choice situations.

-First, we should define more precisely the phenomenon to be investigated, which I have described as ``background uncertainty generating new stochastic dominance relations among options''.
-What this means, more precisely, is that sufficient background uncertainty can make it the case that the \textit{prospect} of $O$ stochastically dominates the prospect of $P$, even though the \textit{simple} prospect of $O$ does not stochastically dominate the simple prospect of $P$.\footnote{This general phenomenon has been noticed independently, under a slightly different description, by \cite{pomatto2018stochastic}.
-To my knowledge, it has not been noted or discussed elsewhere.} Similarly, when I say that SDTR `` constrains an agent's risk attitudes'' under background uncertainty, I mean that it constrains her risk attitudes toward simple prospects: That is, under sufficient background uncertainty, an agent who satisfies stochastic dominance must rank options in a way that closely approximates the risk-neutral expectational ranking of their simple prospects.